wbchristerson/database/README.md

 * Right click and choose "Extract All".
 * Go to `database-master`, enter `database-master` again, then double click `database.py`.
 The menu page will appear.

 Note: The project comes with a sample of database entries so as to see how the application works.
 If you wish to delete these entries and begin with a completely blank database, then double click the file `delete_database.py`.
 A window will open prompting you to confirm that you wish to delete all existing entries.
 To continue, type 'y'.
 To cancel, type 'n'.
-For a more aesthetic view of the problems originally maintained in the database, see `problems.pdf`.
+For a more aesthetic view of the problems originally maintained in the database, see `sample_problems.pdf`.

 ### Structure